johanneskastl/apache2_basic_auth_ldap_auth_vagrant_libvirt_ansible/README.md

 Default OS is openSUSE Leap 15.5.
 Although that can be changed in the Vagrantfile, please beware that this might break the Ansible provisioning.

+The username and password for basic auth are extremely secure (ahem) and you would never have guessed them: `vagrant-ansible-libvirt`

 ## Vagrant

 1. You need vagrant obviously.
 And ansible.
 And git...